jacecotton/tcds/scripts/WebComponent/README.md

 This utility is not a library, but brings to Web Components some of the requisite features and best practices for building modern UIs found in libraries like [React](https://reactjs.org/) and [Vue](https://vuejs.org/).

 It differs from other Web Component-based libraries, like [Lit](https://lit.dev/) or [Stencil](https://stenciljs.com/), in its aim to bridge only very specific gaps in native browser features.
-To that end it introduces minimal unique concepts and features, and leans heavily on the use of vanilla JavaScript by component authors.
+To that end it introduces minimal unique concepts and features, and leans heavily on the use of conventional JavaScript by component authors.

 ## Defining a component
 Defining a Web Component works like [defining any other custom element]((https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)), only instead of extending the [`HTMLElement` interface](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) directly, extend it with the `WebComponent` mixin.